heatherholcomb/EffectsOfSpaceWeather/README.md

 #### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_Kp_Precip.png" alt="How does Kp Index affect precipitation" title="How does Kp index affect precipitation" />

-#### With MSE values at 4.80 and 3.91 are really low and tell me that we have a very good line of fit.
+#### With MSE values at 4.80 and 3.91 which are really low and tell me that we have a very good line of fit.
 #### our p value is = -.004 which is below the .05 threshold so we would reject the null hypothesis and say that There is a Linear relationship between the Kp Index and Precipitation.

 ## F10.7